-With cave tours and canoe trips on the Clinch River, a swimming pool with a 100-foot slide, miles of hiking, mountain biking, and self-guided trails, the historic Wilderness Road Blockhouse, and a chairlift to the tunnel floor, Natural Tunnel State Park has something to lure in every kind of guest—from hikers and paddlers to history buffs and casual sightseers.
-That said, whatever your main interest is, it will be difficult not to be wowed by the natural wonder of the park’s main attraction and namesake, which began its creation more than a million years ago in the early glacial period, and which has been attracting sightseers to the mountains of southwestern Virginia for more than 100 years.
+With cave tours and canoe trips on the nearby Clinch River, a swimming pool with a 100-foot slide, miles of hiking, mountain biking, fishing, and self-guided trails, the historic Wilderness Road Blockhouse, live music, and a chairlift to the tunnel floor, Natural Tunnel State Park has something to lure in every kind of guest from hikers and paddlers to history buffs and casual sightseers.

 Visitors eager to soak in the natural wonder of this park can take advantage of Natural Tunnel State Park’s 34 RV sites with water and electric hookups spread across two campgrounds.
 The park is open year-round, but if you want to enjoy the canoe trips and cave tours, plan to visit sometime between the warmer months of early May through late October.

 RV Rentals in Natural Tunnel State Park